alvinjchoi/gtasks-mcp/README.md

 Make sure to build the server with either `npm run build` or `npm run watch`.

+### Important Note for Smithery Users

+When using this server with Smithery deployment, you **must** provide the following configuration parameters:

+- `googleClientId`: Your Google API Client ID
+- `googleClientSecret`: Your Google API Client Secret
+- `googleRefreshToken`: A valid refresh token for Google API

+The server will list tools without these credentials, but will require them when actually calling the tools.

 ### Installing via Smithery

 To install Google Tasks Server on your Smithery instance: